ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 > *They're doing it.
 Wrong.*

-A crack team of compiler inventors have been in stealth mode for literally months preparing a new way to TDD without having to make up units all the time.
+A crack team of compiler inventors has been in stealth mode for literally months preparing a new way to TDD without having to make up units all the time.

 The compiler (industry buzzword for a linting tool) is so advanced you can: